joshstow/joshstow/README.md

 ### Hi, I'm Josh 👋
-A student from the UK, passionate about blockchain, machine learning, and the future of AI.
+A student from the United Kingdom, passionate about blockchain, machine learning, and the future of AI.

 ### 💻 Languages
 Practice in: